-With over 40 years of experience, Callahan & Blaine is a powerhouse in the legal realm, known for their unparalleled expertise and successful track record.
+With over 40 years of experience, Callahan & Blaine is a powerhouse in the legal realm, known for their unparalleled track record.
 Specializing in complex litigation, our team of trial lawyers boasts over eight years of experience each, offering clients the assurance of top-tier representation.
-From multi-million dollar settlements to landmark jury verdicts, including the largest in Orange County’s history, Callahan & Blaine’s commitment to excellence and dedication to our clients’ rights have earned them a reputation as formidable advocates.
+From multi-million dollar settlements to landmark jury verdicts, including the largest in Orange County’s history, Callahan & Blaine’s commitment to excellence and dedication to our clients’ rights have earned us a reputation as formidable advocates.
 Do not face the challenges of a construction accident alone – trust Callahan & Blaine to stand by your side and fight for the justice and compensation you rightfully deserve.

-Types of Injuries in Construction Accidents
+Common Types of Construction Injuries

 Falls

 Falls are one of the most common types of injuries in construction accidents, often resulting from slips, trips, or falls from heights such as scaffolding, ladders, or rooftops.
 These accidents can lead to severe injuries, including broken bones, spinal cord injuries, traumatic brain injuries (TBIs), and even fatalities.
+In 2023, falls accounted for 421 of the 1,075 construction fatalities recorded, highlighting the critical need for effective fall protection equipment and adherence to safety protocols.

 Struck-by Accidents